Pustalorc/UnturnedServerManager/README.md

 #Upcoming Features:

-* Control on each of the server's console (ban and such)
+* Control on each of the server's console (ban and such).
 * Ease of install for plugins (Fix).
-* Self-Updater
+* Self + Rocket + Unturned updater.

 #Known Bugs:

-* Plugins are either outdated or don't work
+* Plugins are either outdated or don't work.

-* The libraries has a missing one but the file exists
+* The rocket libraries has a missing dll but the dll exists.
+* Unable to update rocket on new update released.

 #Download: